You are hereHome ›

 - 3/13/2020 CoC Changes Operations Due to COVID-19.

-- MEETINGS and EVENTS: Until further notice, all CoC meetings, trainings, events, and other gatherings that were scheduled as in-person events are on hold until further notice.
+- MEETINGS and EVENTS: Until further notice, all CoC meetings, trainings, events, and other gatherings that were scheduled as in-person events are on hold.
 When possible, we will reschedule activities as phone calls or web-based conferences, and we will be in contact regarding those arrangements.
 You may also reach out to make alternate plans for any meetings we may have with you.

 COORDINATED ENTRY: Our homeless response system continues to operate because agencies and community members continue to serve their neighbors, and it is important that we continue to work together to help people access and maintain housing during this time.
 CoC staff employed by Three Rivers will continue their duties from home to support access to housing via Coordinated Entry, and no change is anticipated for referrals.
 Staff can still be contacted by email and phone as before.
 HMIS and non-HMIS systems will continue to operate, and participating assessors and housing programs should continue to do assessments, provide navigation services, and process referrals as usual.
 Planned changes to the HMIS system are continuing as scheduled, so you should continue to enter data and to attend training related to Data Standards changes.
 What we need from you: